How to Convert XML to CSV: A Complete Guide to Parsing and Transforming Data

 <student>) become rows.
 Their child tags (like<name>and<score>) become columns. - Serialization — The flattened data is written out as delimited text, with proper quoting for values that contain the delimiter character or line breaks.

-The tricky part is step two.
-Real-world XML often has attributes, mixed nesting depths, optional fields, and namespaces.
-A good converter handles these edge cases so you don't have to write custom parsing logic.
+Step two is the hard part.
+Real XML often has attributes, mixed nesting depths, optional fields, and namespaces.
+A good converter deals with these edge cases so you don't have to write custom parsing logic yourself.

 The XML to CSV tool on wtools.com runs entirely in your browser.
 Here's how to use it:

 Open the converter and paste your XML into the input area.
-The tool accepts any well-formed XML — from small snippets to larger documents.
+It accepts any well-formed XML, from small snippets to larger documents.

-- Delimiter — Choose comma, semicolon, tab, or pipe as your column separator.
-Use semicolons if your data contains commas; use tabs for TSV output.
+- Delimiter — Pick comma, semicolon, tab, or pipe as your column separator.
+Semicolons work well if your data contains commas; tabs give you TSV output.

-- Quoting — Control how field values are wrapped.
-Quoting ensures that values containing the delimiter character or newlines don't break the structure of your CSV.
+- Quoting — Controls how field values are wrapped.
+Quoting makes sure that values containing the delimiter character or newlines don't break your CSV structure.

 Step 3: Convert

-Click the convert button.
-The tool parses your XML, identifies the repeating elements, extracts their child values as columns, and outputs clean CSV.
+Hit the convert button.
+The tool parses your XML, identifies the repeating elements, pulls out their child values as columns, and outputs clean CSV.

 Copy the result to your clipboard or use it directly.
-The conversion happens instantly in your browser — no server round-trip, no waiting.
+Everything happens in your browser, so there's no server round-trip and no waiting.

 Example